 - Diamond Push-Ups: With your hands close together under your chest, this variation emphasizes the work of your triceps and deltoids.

-- Knee push-ups: This simplified version of the classic push-up is perfect for beginners who want to gradually build muscle and improve strength.
+- Knee Push-Ups: This simplified version of the classic push-up is perfect for beginners who want to gradually build muscle and improve strength.

 Establish a coherent program